ergoplatform/ergodocs/docs/dev/stack/assembler.md

 Furthermore, the _txSpec_ is pretty raw, can be improved so that the service encodes the register to make it easier for dApps, but with the mentioned libraries around, I don't see it as a problem for dApps to encode registers themselves.

 With some improvements on the node's side, the service can be very fast and effective by using chained transactions to avoid wasting time for the deposits to be mined!
-So basically, it will be like the user is running a node and is generating the tx directly without intermediate operations.
+So basically, it will be like the user is running a node and is generating the transaction directly without intermediate operations.

 Last but not least, the service will, of course, provide some other APIs for dApps to see the result of their registered requests.